FranekPetara/Orbify/README.md

 how to use:

+1. remove "example" from .env.example, there are example environment variables there

-1. In main folder run command: docker-compose build
+2. In main folder run command: docker-compose build
-2. When build is done run by command: docker-compose up
+3. When build is done run by command: docker-compose up

-3. Make migracion
+4. Make migracion
 docker-compose exec backend alembic revision --autogenerate -m "Initial migration" docker-compose exec backend alembic upgrade head

-4. To use the application, enter into your browser http://localhost/docs#/
+5. To use the application, enter into your browser http://localhost/docs#/

-5. Shutdown
+6. Shutdown
 docker-compose down

-6. how to test:
+7. how to test:
-docker-compose up
 docker-compose run backend pytest -vv app/test.py